 This setting sets the delay in seconds before a new e-mail is sent in case the WIDS is triggered again.
+This prevents flooding by e-mail in case of extensive attacks.

 Signatures

 Here you configure the various thresholds and measuring intervals (packets per second) of the different WIDS alarm functions.
 These settings are used by the WIDS to determine if an attack is taking place.